Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

-It is worth noting that the preservation of retained set accuracy by these baselines is achieved by violating the constraint of not accessing historical data during the CU phase, which can be considered a form of \textit{cheating}.
-Moreover, such preserved accuracy of baselines on the retained set does not necessarily mean genuine retention of non-forgotten knowledge, but rather reflects mere overfitting on the retained set in fact.
-Figure~\ref{fig:continual-unlearning-3} (b) provides further evidence that all the baselines exhibit a progressive and substantial decline in test set accuracy as the number of CU requests increases, despite some of them achieving relatively good retained set accuracy.
-It indicates that the seemingly well-preserved retained set accuracy is merely superficial, resulting from overfitting to the retained set, while the test set accuracy has already been severely compromised.
-These results underscore that baseline methods, when confronted with continual unlearning, suffer from a catastrophic erosion of model fidelity due to the unintended forgetting of knowledge that should have been retained.
-In contrast, our ACU consistently achieves high and stable accuracy on both the retained set and test set.
+Figure~\ref{fig:continual-unlearning-3}(b) and Table F-II provide further evidence that all the baselines exhibit a progressive and substantial decline in test set accuracy as CU requests accumulate, despite some of them achieving relatively good retained set accuracy.
+It indicates that the seemingly well-preserved retained set accuracy is merely superficial, resulting from overfitting to the retained set, while the test set accuracy is severely compromised.
+These results underscore that baseline methods suffer from a catastrophic erosion of model fidelity due to the unintended forgetting of knowledge that should have been retained.
+In contrast, ACU consistently achieves high and stable accuracy on both the retained and test sets.

-In addition to fidelity, we also analyze the superiority of our ACU in terms of efficiency, as illustrated in Figure~\ref{fig:continual-unlearning-3} (c), where the Y-axis is presented on a logarithmic scale.
-Except for NegGrad, all other baselines incur a significantly higher total time cost than our ACU (approximately 50 to 125 times), even though these baselines are already considered relatively efficient among existing unlearning methods.
-The efficiency advantage of NegGrad stems from the simplicity of its method, as it updates the model solely by applying reverse gradient descent on the small forgetting set.
-However, its simplicity also compromises its performance in terms of unlearning effectiveness and model fidelity, as previously discussed.
-To provide readers with a point of reference, we also briefly discuss the impracticality of re-training from an efficiency perspective in CU.
-Specifically, re-training the model from scratch for each unlearning request would take approximately 1.5 hours per request (5400 seconds), resulting in a total of over 135,000 seconds for 25 requests (more than 10,000× slower than our ACU).
+As shown in Figure~\ref{fig:continual-unlearning-3}(c) and Table F-III, except for NegGrad, all other baselines incur a significantly higher total time cost than our ACU (approximately 50 to 125 times), even though these baselines are already considered relatively efficient among existing methods.
+The efficiency advantage of NegGrad stems from its simplicity, as it updates the model solely by applying reverse gradient descent on the small forgetting set.
+However, its simplicity compromises its model fidelity, as previously discussed.
+For reference, we also briefly discuss the impracticality of re-training from an efficiency perspective in CU.
+Specifically, re-training the model from scratch would take approximately 1.5 hours per request (5400 seconds), resulting in a total of over 135,000 seconds for 25 requests (more than 10,000× slower than our proposed ACU).
 Thus, the inefficiency renders re-training entirely infeasible for real-world applications.